le0kar0ub1/Fouloscopia/README.md

  Key     | Description
 ---------|------------------------------------------
-`\SPACE` | Pause the boid update
+`\MOUSE` | Press left button of the mouse to drop new clean bird at the current position `\SPACE` | Pause the boid update
 `\ENTRY` | Reset all the boid position to 0 (middle of the map) `\ESC`   | Quit the program